All Products

 ECS Instance ID

-Select the ID of the ECS instance where the destination Doris database resides.
+Select the ID of the ECS instance that hosts the destination Doris database.

 Note

-If the destination Doris database is deployed on multiple ECS instances, for example, if BE or FE nodes are deployed on other ECS instances, you must manually add the IP address CIDR blocks of the DTS service to the security rules of each corresponding ECS instance.
+If the destination Doris database is deployed on multiple ECS instances (for example, BE or FE nodes are deployed on other ECS instances), you must manually add the CIDR blocks of DTS servers to the security rules of each ECS instance where the nodes are deployed.

 Port Number